-- A Ph.D. or PsyD. from an accredited college or university - A valid and current license with a specialty in clinical, counseling, or school psychology as approved by the South Carolina Board of Examiners in Psychology
+- A PhD or Doctor of Psychology from an accredited college or university. - A valid and current license with a specialty in clinical, counseling, or school psychology as approved by the South Carolina Board of Examiners in Psychology.

-Licensed Independent Social Worker-Clinical Practice (LISW-CP)
+Licensed Independent Social Worker - Clinical Practice

-- A master's or doctorate degree from a social work program accredited by the Council on Social Work Education - A valid and current license as approved by the South Carolina Board of Social Work Examiners
+- A master's or doctorate degree from a social work program accredited by the Council on Social Work Education. - A valid and current license as approved by the South Carolina Board of Social Work Examiners.